devanlooches/rocketfetch/README.md

 <div align="center">
 <h1>Rocketfetch</h1>
-A *WIP* command line system information tool written in rust for performance with toml file configuration.
+A *WIP* (Contrubutions are greatly apperciated) command line system information tool written in rust for performance with toml file configuration.
 </div>

 # Table of Contents